mspass-team/mspass/docs/source/mspass_schema/mspass_schema.rst

 locations of seismic sources.
 MsPASS does not support the concept of multiple location estimates for the same seismic events that is a major complication in the relational database schema CSS3.0 used, for example, in Antelope.
-Each source defined by two alternative unique ids:  evid and oid_source defined in the table below.
+Each source defined by the unique id:  source_id defined in the table below.

 .. csv-table:: **Source coordinate (source collection) Attributes**
     :file: source.csv